Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 What a low score does not mean

 A lower score does not mean there is no prompt injection risk.
-It means the governance posture is more constrained and more defensible than the alternatives.
+The result means the governance posture is more constrained and more defensible than the alternatives.

 The missing value is policy language, approval thresholds, incident procedure, evidence discipline, and executive reporting.
-That sits in ACT Tier 2.
+That sits in AI Controls Professional.

 Question 1 of 120% complete